Operational Plan & Safety Management Plan

 All communications to ambulance and police will be managed by St John’s Ambulance

-Wentworth District Rowing Club – 5 power boats, 1/2 people per boat
+Wentworth District Rowing Club will have 4-5 motor boats, 1-2 people per boat.

 SAFETY ACCESS POINTS FOR TRANSPORT